mycsphd/mycsphd.github.io/index.md

 This site collects and provides information about the why and how of getting a Ph.D. in computer science and closely related disciplines.

-It was created by professors who advise Ph.D. students and curent Ph.D. students.
-The information should be useful to anyone compemplating a pursuing a Ph.D. at a university in the United States or Canada.
-It is a free service of the Computer Science Department at the University of California in San Diego, and it does not promote any particular school.
+It was created by professors who advise Ph.D. students and current Ph.D. students.
+The information should be useful to anyone contemplating a Ph.D. at a university in the United States or Canada.
+It is a free service of the [Computer Science Department](http://cse.ucsd.edu) at the [University of California in San Diego](http://ucsd.edu), and it does not promote any particular school.

 Our hope is that this information will be useful in deciding whether a Ph.D. is right for you and in guiding you through the application process.